The Best Restaurants in Miraflores

 Lima is quickly becoming known worldwide for its innovative food culture and the popular Miraflores district is front and center in this culinary explosion.
 The best restaurants in Miraflores rank among the top in the world, making it the perfect place for food lovers to base themselves for a few days and sink their teeth into Lima’s scene.
 Luckily, the food available in this amazing district runs the gamut from dirt-cheap to luxuriously upscale, so there is something out there for all types of budgets.
-Check out our list below of The Best Restaurants in Miraflores for Every Budget to find out some of our favorites for each type of spender.
+You can find almost any of the varied and rich Peruvian cuisines in Miraflores, from typical jungle delicacies to the exquisite highland dishes.
+Check out our list below of The Best Restaurants in Miraflores to find out some of our favorites for each type of eater.

 Traditional Peruvian cuisine is on the menu here, and with style!
 Come here to try upscale versions of popular classics like cau cau, ají de gallina or carapulcra.
 El Seńorio also offers its Buffet Peruano every Sunday afternoon if you’re keen to try a whole smorgasbord of various Peruvian offerings.

 Recently ranked among the top 10 best restaurants in the world, Maido is Lima’s premier destination for Nikkei cuisine, a delightful mixture of traditional Japanese dishes and techniques with native Peruvian ingredients.
 If you’ve never had this style of food before, it truly occupies its own category–something different, something unique and, for many, something completely new.